buildbot/buildbot/master/docs/manual/cfg-builders.rst

 * Their codebase, branch, project, and repository attributes match exactly
 * Neither source stamp has a patch (e.g., from a try scheduler)
 * Either both source stamps are associated with changes, or neither are associated with changes but they have matching revisions.

+Build requests are compatible unless they have an 'event' property with value 'merge_request'
+(e.g., from a GitLab webhook merge request) and have different 'source_branch' or 'source_git_ssh_url' properties.

 .. index:: Builds; priority